twitter/communitynotes/content/about/faq.md

 {{< expand "Is Twitter working with any outside organizations to build this product?" >}}

 A wealth of relevant knowledge exists beyond Twitter’s virtual walls, so we are drawing on external research and collaborating with a variety of groups and organizations for their expertise and input.
 From having a member of the University of Chicago’s Center for RISC embedded on our team, to hosting feedback sessions with reporters and researchers, we’re integrating social science and academic perspectives like behavioral economics, social psychology, political science and procedural justice into our product development process.
+We’re also [collaborating with AP and Reuters](https://twitter.com/birdwatch/status/1422293696041603081) as part of our analysis of the helpfulness & quality of information elevated by Birdwatch.

 {{< /expand >}}